AI4DBiological-Systems/PowerSeriesIVP/README.md

 ```

 # TODO:
+- post processing routine to detect which constraint was hit. for testing.
+- Line version of IVP. data structure, engine, etc. not using IVP, or special case of RQgeodeisc with fixed order 1.
+Use new datastructure that is subtype of GeodesicIVP.

+# Future:
+- implement backtrack initial step for current order when Budan's upper bound is inconclusive, Future release.
+- impelemnt simultaneous root solve for all constraint polynomials, and eventually hone in on the interval that is closest to zero, using the ANewDsc algorithm.

+# Release check list:
 - Make the test-oriented scripts in `\examples` into test sets.
 - Add API documentation strings, and tutorials with visualization.
 - Write latex or render an image to show the metric equation on the README.md and tutorial examples.
 - Separately export the simulate IVP and simulate single piece functionalities.
+- intersection tests, numerical, graphical / tutorial.

 # Reference
 1. Guenther, Jenna, and Morgan Wolf.
 "An adaptive, highly accurate and efficient, parker-sochacki algorithm for numerical solutions to initial value ordinary differential equation systems."
 Online 12 (2019): 257-281.